vacp2p/rfc/specs/waku/v2/waku-v2.md

 # Security
 Each protocol layer of Waku v2 provides a distinct service and is associated with a separate set of security features and concerns.
 Therefore, the overall security of Waku v2 depends on how different layers are utilized.
-In this section, we overview the security properties of Waku protocols against a static adversarial model which is described below.
+In this section, we overview the security properties of Waku v2 protocols against a static adversarial model which is described below.
+Note that a more extensive security analysis of the  protocols is also supplied in their respective specs.

 ## Adversarial Model
 The adversary is considered as a passive entity that attempts to collect information from others to conduct an attack but it does so without violating protocol definitions and instructions.